pcraster/pcraster/documentation/modflow/usage.rst

 Usage in PCRCalc
 ================
 This chapter describes the usage of the PCRaster Modflow extension.
-The first step is to create one single extension object in the script's inital section:
+The first step is to create one single extension object in the script's initial section:

 .. code-block:: c